Ficus montana (Oak Leaf Fig) Indoor Care, Propagation, Common Problems and Remedies

 Ficus montana Care Indoors

-Care for Ficus montana indoors entails giving it bright light with 4-6 hours of direct sunlight, average warmth of 15-260C, humidity of 60-70% and moderately moist, rich, well-drained soil coupled with monthly feeding in the growing season.
+To care for Ficus montana indoors, give it bright light with 4-6 hours of direct sunlight, warmth of 15-260C, humidity of 60-70% and moderately moist, rich, well-drained soil coupled with monthly feeding in the growing season.

-Oak Leaf Fig care involves regular pruning to rejuvenate growth and also encourage a bushy, compact growth.
-Repotting is only needed when it becomes pot-bound.
+Oak Leaf Fig needs regular pruning to rejuvenate growth and also encourage a bushy, compact growth.
+Repotting is only needed when pot-bound.
 Keep reading for more on these growing conditions and how to provide them.

 Oak Leaf Fig, Ficus montana